vtex-apps/product-summary/docs/ProductSummaryDescription.md

   }
 ```

-2. Then, add `product-summary-description` block into your app theme as children of `product-summary.shelf`, as we do in our [Product Summary app](https://github.com/vtex-apps/product-summary/blob/master/store/blocks.json).
+2. Add the `product-summary-description` block to your store theme as a child of `product-summary.shelf`.
+For example:

 ```diff
    "product-summary.shelf": {